top of page

 Welcome to The Death Kin

-Where Death is family and grief is love.
+Where Death is family and grief is loved.

 Through community care, creative expression, and inclusive end-of-life support, we help normalize what so often goes unspoken.